papicella/basic-chatbot/README.md

 }
 ```

-## Readteam the chatbot API using Snyk CLI
+## Read team the chatbot API using AI Red Teaming

 Note: You will need to use ngrok or bore to expose localhost to the internet and then use that in the redteam.yaml